-- Provides background information on the network capability limitations of the distribution network supplying the Caloundra area. - Identifies the need which Energex is seeking to address, together with the assumptions used in identifying and quantifying that need. - Describes the credible options that are considered in this RIT-D assessment. - Quantifies costs and classes of material market benefits for each of the credible options. - Describes the methods used in quantifying each class of market benefit. - Provides details of classes of market benefits that are not considered material to this RIT-D assessment and provides explanations as to why these classes of market benefits are not considered material. - Provides the results of Net Present Value (NPV) analysis of each credible option and accompanying explanatory statements regarding the results. - Identifies the proposed preferred option, including detailed characteristics, estimated commissioning date, indicative costs, and noting that it satisfies the RIT-D. - Provides contact details for queries on this RIT-D. - Is an invitation to registered participants and interested parties to make submissions.
+- Provides background information on the network capability limitations of the distribution network supplying the Caloundra area. - Identifies the need which Energex is seeking to address, together with the assumptions used in identifying and quantifying that need. - Describes the credible options that are considered in this RIT-D assessment. - Describes the market benefit assessment methodology - Provides the results of Net Present Value (NPV) analysis of each credible option and accompanying explanatory statements regarding the results. - Identifies the proposed preferred option, including detailed characteristics, estimated commissioning date, indicative costs, and noting that it satisfies the RIT-D. - Provides contact details for queries on this RIT-D.